|

 Amazon.co.uk Review

-Angela Lansbury plays a good witch who uses her
+Angela Lansbury plays a good witch who uses her powers against

-powers against the Nazis in World War II and is
+the Nazis in World War II and is aided by three children in the

-movie directed by Disney stalwart Robert Stevenson
+effort.
+This 1971 movie directed by Disney stalwart Robert Stevenson

-(Mary Poppins) was never up to the studio's
+(Mary Poppins) was never up to the studio's best efforts--the

-best efforts--the music isn't all that good and
+music isn't all that good and the idea just doesn't quite catch

-animation and live action, most memorably a soccer
+and live action, most memorably a soccer game between the kids

-game between the kids and some cartoon animals.
+and some cartoon animals. --Tom Keogh

 Synopsis

-The magical and amusing tale of an amateur witch
+The magical and amusing tale of an amateur witch doing her bit

-doing her bit for war-torn Britain.
-Based on the
+for war-torn Britain.
+Based on the book by Mary Norton.

-taken from the back cover of the VHS box:
+back cover of the VHS box:

-Academy Award (R) winner for Best Visual Effects,
+An Academy Award (R)

-BEDKNOBS AND BROOMSTICKS features a spellbinding
+winner for Best Visual Effects, BEDKNOBS AND BROOMSTICKS features

-mix of live action and animation that makes it
+a spellbinding mix of live action and animation that makes it

 one of Disney's most delightfully endearing Classics!

-Screen
+Screen legend Angela

-legend Angela Lansbury gives a bewitching performance
+Lansbury gives a bewitching performance as an amateur witch who

-precocious orphans.
-The children soon find themselves
+reluctantly takes in three precocious orphans.
+The children soon

-swept aboard a flying bed, its magic brass bedknob
+find themselves swept aboard a flying bed, its magic brass bedknob

-their ticket to one fantastic adventure after
+their ticket to one fantastic adventure after another - including

-another - including a visit to an enchanted island
+a visit to an enchanted island inhabitated by wondrous animated

-and the most hilarious soccer match in motion
+animal characters and the most hilarious soccer match in motion

 picture history!

-The Walt Disney Company.
+© The Walt Disney

 Bedknobs